 If you want or are planning to access a free programme, you may have to wait for several months before having the first appointment.
 In a private scenario, you can usually access treatment within a day or so of initial enquiry.

-The cost of treatment might at first glance seem quite high but know that many treatment providers offer payment plans to help you spread the cost.
-You might also find that if you have a private health insurance policy, your treatment will be covered.
+The cost of treatment might at first glance seem quite high but think in terms of your long term health and savings from being rid of addictive substances.
+You might find that if you have a private health insurance policy, your treatment will be covered.
 Most of the major insurance providers cover all or some of the costs associated with inpatient rehab treatment.

 How to Find the Best Tramadol Rehab Centre?